 DED TPS Deferred Action Type of relief Protection from deportation.
 Temporary immigration benefit.
 Protection from deportation.
 Permanency Not permanent.
 Designated for specific timeframe.
 Not permanent.
 Designated for specific timeframe.
 Not permanent.
 Designated for specific timeframe.
 Designation By U.S. President.
 By DHS Secretary.
 By DHS.
 Consultation with Secretary of State Not required.
 Required.
 Not required.
 Eligibility Country or region- specific.
 Country-specific.
 On individual case- by-case basis or for specified population categories.

-Expiration Country or region- Country-specific On case-by-case specific with option with option for basis usually with for extension. extension. option for extension.
+Expiration Country or region- specific with option for extension.
+Country-specific with option for extension.
+On case-by-case basis usually with option for extension.
 Work authorization Yes, with limited expiration date and option for renewal if DED is extended.
 Yes, with limited expiration date and option for renewal if TPS is extended.
 Yes, with limited expiration date and option for renewal if Deferred Action is extended.
-Travel abroad Not automatically Not automatically Not automatically allowed and only allowed and only allowed and only with advance parole. with advance parole with advance parole.
+Travel abroad Not automatically allowed and only with advance parole.
+Not automatically allowed and only with advance parole Not automatically allowed and only with advance parole.